 areas of expertise

-Ronald C. Minkoff is a partner in the Litigation Group and Head of the Professional Responsibility Group.
+Ronald C. Minkoff is a partner in the Litigation Group and Chair of the Professional Responsibility Group.
 Mr. Minkoff is also one of New York State’s leading practitioners in the field of attorney ethics and professional responsibility, representing attorneys in a wide variety of matters including law firm partnership disputes, disciplinary cases, legal fee disputes and legal malpractice and professional liability cases on behalf of both plaintiffs and defendants.
 He also provides ethics opinions and advice to a wide variety of law firm clients.

 Mr. Minkoff is appointed to the American Bar Association’s Standing Committee on Delivery of Legal Services, the Executive Committee of the New York State Bar Association, and the Nominating Committee of the New York County Lawyers Association.
 He is a member of several Bar Ethics Committees, including the Committee on Standards of Attorney Conduct (COSAC) and the Committee on Professional Discipline of the New York State Bar Association.
-He is also the Chair of the Task Force on Professionalism of the New York County Lawyers Association, a former member of the American Bar Association Standing Committee on Professionalism, and a past President of the Association of Professional Responsibility Lawyers.
+He is co-Chair of the Committee on Professionalism and Professional Discipline of the New York County Lawyers Association, a former member of the American Bar Association Standing Committee on Professionalism, and a past President of the Association of Professional Responsibility Lawyers.
 He is co-chair of the Attorneys’ Liability Subcommittee of the ABA Professional Liability Litigation Committee.
-He is a member of the Media Law Resource Center (MLRC) ethics committee and has written extensively for the New York Professional Responsibility Report, The Professional Lawyer, The New York Law Journal, and other publications and is the co-Managing editor of the New York Legal Ethics Reporter.
-Mr. Minkoff is an Adjunct Professor of Professional Responsibility at Benjamin N. Cardozo School of Law.
-He has also served as an Adjunct Professor at New York University School of Law, Fordham Law School, and Brooklyn Law School.
-He is a frequent lecturer on the law of lawyering.
+He has written extensively for the New York Professional Responsibility Report, The Professional Lawyer, The New York Law Journal, and other publications.
+He is the former co-Managing Editor of the New York Legal Ethics Reporter and author of Lexology’s New York Professional Negligence Navigator.
+He has served as an Adjunct Professor of Professional Responsibility at Columbia University Law School, NYU School of Law, Cardozo Law School, Fordham University.